niveditapatel/py4openag/README.md

 Temperature time series - daily: pandas data frame \
 Time series data frame that contains dates and daily temperature values. \
 Year: integer\
-This value specifies the year for which calculation average temperature has to be calculated. \\
+This value specifies the year for which calculation average temperature has to be calculated. \
 Base temperature: float:\
 This value specifies the base temperature \
 Output: \
 Growing degree days: float\
-Returns value of growing degree days\
+Returns value of growing degree days

 #### Base Temperature For Growing Degree Days: growingdays_basetemp

 This function provides the base temperature for a certain crop.
-The data is based on the baselines provided from reference [Ref](https://en.wikipedia.org/wiki/Growing_degree-day).
+The data is based on the baselines provided from reference [Reference Link](https://en.wikipedia.org/wiki/Growing_degree-day).

-Input:\
+Input: \
-Crop type: string\
+Crop type: string \
 String value specifies the crop type that bast temperature needs to be determined for.
-Enter value from: [wheat,barley,rye,oats,flaxseed,lettuce,asparagus,sunflower,potato,maize,sorghum,rice,soybeans,tomato,coffee]\
+Enter value from: [wheat,barley,rye,oats,flaxseed,lettuce,asparagus,sunflower,potato,maize,sorghum,rice,soybeans,tomato,coffee]

 Output: \
-Base temperature: float\
+Base temperature: float \
-Returns the base temperature value in degrees celsius\
+Returns the base temperature value in degrees celsius

 #### Temperature Trend: temptrend